ON ORDERS OVER $99

 Ask for what you need.
 Often, letting hotel staff know that you are hard of hearing does not clearly communicate your specific needs.
 Be clear about what services and accommodations would make your stay more comfortable and functional.

 Set vibrating alerts on your phone for departure times.
-This article offers advice for traveling without incident with hearing impairment, including the use of vibrating alarms and alerts on your mobile device, as well as enlisting the help of fellow travelers to ensure you don’t miss a departure.
+You can do a web search for advice for traveling without incident with hearing impairment, and find things like the use of vibrating alarms and alerts on your mobile device, as well as enlisting the help of fellow travelers to ensure you don’t miss a departure.

 Continually check information boards at terminals and stations.
 Most public transportation services now visually display departure times and other pertinent information on television screens or large, visual display boards.
 You should also ask an attendant to notify you in person when departure time or boarding time arrives.